sunshowers-code/rust-cli-recommendations/src/cli-parser.md

 **Why?**
 * clap is actively maintained: as of January 2022, clap just came out with a [v3 release]().
 * clap is the most popular command-line parsing library for Rust, which means that there's an existing ecosystem of projects around clap.
-* clap comes with a number of extra features, such as suggestions based on [Jaro–Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) and full configurability of [commands](https://docs.rs/clap/latest/clap/enum.AppSettings.html) and [arguments](https://docs.rs/clap/latest/clap/enum.ArgSettings.html)
+* clap comes with a number of extra features, such as suggestions based on [Jaro–Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) and full configurability of [commands](https://docs.rs/clap/latest/clap/enum.AppSettings.html) and [arguments](https://docs.rs/clap/latest/clap/enum.ArgSettings.html).
 * There are a number of standard conventions for Unix CLIs: see [this comment](https://github.com/google/argh/issues/3#issuecomment-581144181) by [Stephen Sokolow](https://github.com/ssokolow). clap supports all of them.
 Another actively maintained project, [argh](https://github.com/google/argh), does not target Unix platforms and so does not support all of these conventions.

 **Reasons against using clap**
 * clap pulls in several dependencies and takes quite a while to build.
 * clap increases binary size significantly.
-* clap is a complex parser with many different options, which can be overwhelming.
-I've found use for many of these options.
+* clap is a complex parser with many different options.
+I've found uses for most of them, but they can be overwhelming.
 * The latest version of clap as of January 2022 is 3.0.6.
 This version currently has a Minimum Supported Rust Version (MSRV) of Rust 1.54; I personally do not consider this to be a negative but there's [some discussions about it](https://github.com/clap-rs/clap/issues/3267).
-For now, a workaround is to use clap v2.
+For now, a workaround is to use version 2 of clap.

 ## Automatically deriving arguments